paxriel/deaths-api/README.md

 # Deaths API

-This is an API for recording your deaths using GET requests.
+Deaths API is a website that you can host to record your deaths using GET requests.
 This allows for it to be used with bots like NightBot.
+This is intended to be used with one/multiple games that has sections and some sort of death functionality.
+It can store the deaths data of multiple games at a time in an external server.
+It also contains a metrics page that you can put as a Browser Source in your OBS as well.
+Each instance of the website is intended to run only for one streamer.

 ## Possible Requests